 Before you commit to a title, search the web for your title.
 You may be surprised at how many other books, movies, songs, etc. have the same title.
 Perhaps you should change it to something less well-known.

 Make sure you understand what copyright is all about and what it is not.
-Study the material found on here.
+Study the material found here.
 Rights: Copyrights and rights are not the same things.
 Understand the differences.

 Make sure you understand what self-publishing means.
-It means that you, the author, get to do all the tasks that a publishing house would do if you sold the book them.
+It means that you, the author, get to do all the tasks that a publishing house would do if you sold the book to them.
 You also get to incur all the costs.